Oklahoma

 FY2022 (enacted)

-On February 6, Oklahoma Governor Kevin Stitt released his recommended budget for fiscal 2024.
-The recommended budget totals $11.4 billion which is an increase of $1.2 billion, or 11.8 percent, from fiscal 2023 authorized expenditures.
-Agency appropriations for fiscal 2024 are recommended at $10.06 billion which is a 6.9 percent decrease, or $746 million, from fiscal 2023.
-For the certified general revenue fund, the fiscal 2024 expenditure authority is projected at $8.67 billion, an increase of 26.22 percent over fiscal 2023 actual expenditures.
-In the proposed budget, total unspent cash and reserve funds are $2.97 billion.
-This includes a Constitutional Reserve Fund (Rainy Day Fund) balance of $1.05 billion, a Revenue Stabilization Fund balance of $397 million, and a proposed balance in the new Oklahoma Legacy Fund of $1.0 billion.
+On February 2, Oklahoma Governor Kevin Stitt released his recommend budget for fiscal 2027.
+The governor’s recommended budget totals $11.75 billion for fiscal 2027, which is a 6.7 percent decrease from fiscal 2026.
+Agency appropriations for fiscal 2027 are recommended at $11.36 billion which is a 2.1 percent decrease from fiscal 2026.
+Total revenue for fiscal 2027 is projected at $12.05 billion with recurring revenues projected at $11.36 billion and one-time revenues projected at $925 million.
+For fiscal 2027, the expenditure authority for the certified general revenue fund is projected at $8.12 billion, an increase of 4.7 percent from fiscal 2026 authorized expenditures.
+Total reserves and unspent cash at the end of fiscal 2027 are projected at $2.88 billion.
+This includes a Constitutional Reserve Fund (Rainy Day Fund) balance of $1.33 billion, a Revenue Stabilization Fund balance of $449 million, and General Revenue Cash and Unspent Authorized funds of $1.11 billion.

 Proposed Budget Highlights